 Let them eat cake

 Once I pinned my name badge onto my shirt pocket I did what we all do, check were the free food and wine lay, (there was no wine or beer!) and searched the crowd for familiar faces.
 Amid the excited staff I recognised only three.
-John McAslan the principal architect, a Dunoon man himself, flew around the rooms checking last minute detail, trailing the architect’s statutory denim jacket behind him.
+John McAslan the principal architect, a Dunoon man, flying around rooms checking last minute detail, trailing the architect’s statutory denim jacket behind him.
 The head of Creative Scotland, Janet Archer, milled around, severe, stolid, dyed cropped hair, every inch Rosa Klebb of the KGB.
 Nearby the lanky patrician figure of Sir John Leighton, director general of our national galleries, a Westminster placeman from his shoes to his polished Scots accent.

 I waited for the Big Moment in the café chomping on a cube of jam sponge, no reward for a long drive from Edinburgh.
 I got pinned there by a garrulous oldie who insisted on telling me about all her famous friends, and when my eyes glazed over, proceeded to continue the history of her above-average achievers to an unwary anthropology student next to me.
-The girl hadn’t learned the art of making the implausible excuse plausible as a quick exit.
+The girl hadn’t learned the art of making the implausible excuse plausible for a quick exit.
 She remained seated, transfixed, taking refuge as best she could behind a large coffee cup that hid half her face.

 An unceremonious arrival

 The Big Moment was Nicola there to open the building, and let people know where some of the funds had come from, and that their elected government knew where Dunoon was unlike Westminster politicians.
-I expected her to arrive in a phalanx of black limousines, saltire flying on the radiator cap, police motorbikes on either side sirens blaring.
+I expected her to arrive in a phalanx of black limousines, Saltire flying on the radiator cap, police motorbikes on either side sirens blaring.
 The only police presence was pleasant beat cops in ill-fitting uniforms who looked as if given a day’s release from a Broons cartoon.

 Nicola arrived in a non-descript saloon – it might as well have been a bus – perfectly in keeping with her down-to-earth approach to her day job, which is the considerable task of retrieving Scotland’s sovereignty from the clutches of a belligerent neighbour nation.

-After running the gauntlet of press cameramen outside, Nicola was greeted by the assembled staff, and guided to a series of meet the public moments, each set in a different room where she got involved in the activity that took place.
+After running the gauntlet of press cameramen, Nicola was greeted by the assembled staff, and guided to a series of meet the public moments, each set in a different room where she got involved in the activity that took place.
 I notice that contrary to the strict written schedule I was given she broke it at every opportunity, taking her time to meet and talk to whomsoever she wanted to meet.

 There was not a sign of Mayisms – two minute photo-op chats and whisked off to a place of safety from the public.